 Your postal address serves three purposes: It is for your clients who want to send you something fabulous via snail mail, to help Google know your geographic location so you can turn up in local searches, and to help accounts people complete your details in their accounting system.

-4. Your Contact Phone Number
+5. Your Contact Phone Number

 If you want people to call your mobile, list that one first.
 Adding in words such as “Our preferred contact number” of “For Bookings please call this number” also helps.

-If your business is a bit tricky to find (even with Google maps) then include written directions about how people need can find you.
+If your business is a bit tricky to find (even with Google maps) then include written directions about how people can find you.

-5. Contact Form
+7. Contact Form

 Contact pages and contact forms are a match made in heaven.
-However, most people have war stories about forms that don’t complete, Captcha’s that are illegible and sending in forms and nothing happening.
+However, most people have war stories about forms that don’t complete, reCaptcha’s that are illegible and sending in forms and nothing happening.

-Contact form essentials:
+Contact form tips:

 - Have space for information to be entered.
 If you are stingy with the pixels and people can’t fill in all they want to say, then they will leave never to be seen again.

 - Regularly test your form to make sure it works.
 We recommend checking all your website contact forms each quarter (as a minimum).

 This is a hotly debated topic.
 Giving people different ways to contact you is a good thing.
 Having your email in plain sight on a website is a bad thing.

 Optional Extra Information